ubernostrum/django-registration/docs/hmac.rst

    urlpatterns = [
        # Other URL patterns ...
        url(r'^accounts/', include('registration.backends.hmac.urls')),
+       url(r'^accounts/', include('django.contrib.auth.urls')),
        # More URL patterns ...
    ]

-That URLconf also sets up the views from ``django.contrib.auth`` (login, logout, password reset, etc.), though if you want those views at a different location, you can ``include()`` the URLconf ``registration.auth_urls`` to place only the ``django.contrib.auth`` views at a specific location in your URL hierarchy.
+That also sets up the views from ``django.contrib.auth`` (login, logout, password reset, etc.), though if you want those views at a different location, you can ``include()`` the URLconf ``django.contrib.auth.urls`` to place only the ``django.contrib.auth`` views at a specific location in your URL hierarchy.

 .. note:: **URL patterns for activation**

-   Although the actual value used in the activation key is the new user account's username, the URL pattern for :class:`~registration.views.backends.hmac.ActivationView` does not need to match all possible legal characters in a username.
+   Although the actual value used in the activation key is the new user account's username, the URL pattern for :class:`~django_registration.views.backends.hmac.ActivationView` does not need to match all possible legal characters in a username.
 The activation key that will be sent to the user (and thus matched in the URL) is produced by ``django.core.signing.dumps()``, which base64-encodes its output.
 Thus, the only characters this pattern needs to match are those from `the URL-safe base64 alphabet
    <http://tools.ietf.org/html/rfc4648#section-5>`_, plus the colon
    ("``:``") which is used as a separator.

-   The default URL pattern for the activation view in ``registration.backends.hmac.urls`` handles this for you.
+   The default URL pattern for the activation view in ``django_registration.backends.hmac.urls`` handles this for you.

 This workflow makes use of up to three settings (click for details on each):